|KNS 231||Introduction to Sport Psychology|

 |BA||Fort Lewis College||Sports Administration|

-Blanton’s research focus within sport lies in the examination of practices and policies related to youth development, and in the education and development of leadership and life skills through high school sport.
-He values the potential of research to inform specific user groups as well as the general public and thus enjoys programming and outreach efforts, and is involved with evaluation research.
-Blanton is also building a research line in the scholarship of teaching and learning through examination of course design tactics and pedagogical approaches to enhance college student learning.
+My research agenda is focused on education-based high school sport.
+I’m curious about the structure and purpose of interscholastic sport, and how to develop leadership and life skills through athletics.
+I particularly value the potential of research to inform curriculum, programming and outreach efforts.
+I have also explored the scholarship of teaching and learning through an examination of course design tactics and pedagogical approaches to enhance college student learning.